Welcome to the family and elder law and mediation practice of Alexandria Skinner, J.D. (located at 3924 Forest Drive, Columbia, SC).

 This is a boutique practice devoted to “helping people tackle problems instead of each other.”™

-- ESTATE AND CARE PLANNING (WILLS, TRUSTS, POWERS OF ATTORNEY, HEALTH CARE DIRECTIVES) ,
+- ESTATE PLANNING AND ELDER CARE PLANNING (WILLS, TRUSTS, POWERS OF ATTORNEY, HEALTH CARE DIRECTIVES) ,

 - NON-ADVERSARIAL DIVORCE including:

 - ADOPTION (usually by a grandparent, step-parent, or other person who has been caring for the child),

 - PARENTING PLANS (e.g. establishing or making a change in legal custody, guardianship, schedules, residence, etc),

 - NAME CHANGE (for both adults and children),

 - PRENUPTIAL AGREEMENTS,